meta4creations/mtphr-shortcodes/readme.txt

 Stable tag: /trunk/
 License: GPL2

-Custom pack of shortcodes including a shortcode generator.
+Custom pack of shortcodes for the Classic Editor, including a shortcode generator.

 == Description ==

-Custom pack of shortcodes including a shortcode generator.
+Custom pack of shortcodes for the Classic Editor, including a shortcode generator.

 * Grid Shortcode
 * Post Slider Shortcode